 Mary stayed with Zechariah and Elizabeth for 3 months and it must have been such an encouragement to her to have someone to talk to who believed her and who were aware of what God was doing.

-May Mary inspire us to continue to praise and to trust in God even when things are difficult.
+May Mary inspire us to continue to praise and to trust in God even when things are difficult and May God give us Elizabeth’s; people who we can spend time with who believe us and also who believe in us.

 This is a part of a series of short thoughts for advent to help us to consider the events surrounding the birth of Jesus as we prepare ourselves for Christmas.
 You can look at the other advent reflections by clicking here.

-I am hoping to publish one each day in December leading up to Christmas day, so check back tomorrow to see what happens when Joseph finds out that Mary (his fiance) was pregnant.
+There is one for each day in December leading up to Christmas day, so check back tomorrow to see what happens when Joseph finds out that Mary (his fiance) was pregnant.

-You can read more about Mary’s visit to Elizabeth Luke 1 starting at v39.
+You can read more about Mary’s visit to Elizabeth and her song of praise in Luke 1 starting at v39.